vzcodes/chess-lectures-fall-2025/slides/week1/week1.md

     </div>
 </div>

 ---
 layout: image-right
+image: /assets/question.png

+---
+# Your Turn

+---
+layout: image-right
 image: /assets/carlsen.jpg

 ---

-# Format
+# Lesson Format

-> The first **20 minutes** will be a lecture on the theme of Modern Chess Players, followed by players playing an unrated training game at a time control of **20+0**.
+> The first **20 minutes** will be a lecture on this semester's theme of **Modern Chess Players**

+> Followed by players playing an unrated training game at a time control of **20+0** (approx 40 mins).

-> Afterward, there will be **30 minutes** of analysis of played games and possible tactics/puzzles.
+> Afterwards, there will be **30 minutes** of analysis of played games and any additional time will be dedicated to tactics/puzzles.
-> All players are expected to notate moves until they have less than 5 minutes.

 ---

 # Why a New Format

 This format encourages participation through weekly game-play, mandatory notation, and collaborative analysis of participants’ own games.
 These will set players up for entry into tournament play and/or tournament improvement.

 - Much of chess learning can now be done online
 - The advantage of in-person learning is in the analysis